This contact form is available only for logged in users.

 It’s a silent process, it’s a stillness inside of you, acting.

-So the Sahaj Yoga has given you that path by which you ascend.
-And when you ascend you can go on along telling people, “Don’t fall!
-Don’t fall!
-If you fall it’s difficult to ascend as it has happened to us, so don’t fall!
+So, Sahaja Yoga has given you that path by which you ascend.
+And when you ascend you can go on along telling people: “Don’t fall, don’t fall.”
+If you fall it’s difficult to ascend as it has happened to us.
+So don’t fall!
 There is a short circuit.
-Come to the short circuit.”
-Your dharmas must be established, very necessary.
+Come to the short circuit.
+Your dharmas must be established, very necessary.”
 In the whole of these crashed societies dharmas are to be established.
 What are we doing about it?

 We remove poverty for what?
 We remove all these problems for what?
 We develop for what?